tripal/tripal_doc/docs/dev_guide/module_dev/fields/auto_attach.rst

  - `tripal_chado`: any field which is dependent on chado for data storage/retrieval.
    This includes most fields in Tripal Core, and likely most fields in general.

- - custom category: you may want to make your own category if your field uses a different storage backend or REST API.
+ - `custom category`: you may want to make your own category if your field uses a different storage backend or REST API.
 You can also create your own category for a module providing a large number of fields supporting specific functionality, but be careful to ensure this will be intuitive to your users and keep it functionality focused, not development group